-- 5. The Grantee shall ensure that the air quality of the Navajo Nation is not jeopardized due to violation of applicable laws and regulations by its operations pursuant to the right-of-way. - 6.
-The Grantee shall clear and keep clear the lands within the right-of-way to the extent compatible with the purpose of the right-of-way, and shall dispose of all vegetation and other materials cut, uprooted, or otherwise accumulated during any surface disturbance activities. - 7.
-The Grantee shall reclaim all surface lands disturbed related to the right-of-way, as outlined in a restoration and re-vegetation plan, which shall be approved by the Navajo Nation Environmental Protection Agency (NNEPA) prior to any surface disturbance.
-The Grantee shall comply with all provisions of such restoration and re-vegetation plan and shall notify the Director of the NNEPA immediately upon completion of the surface disturbance activities so that a site inspection can be made. - 8.
+- 6. The Grantee shall clear and keep clear the lands within the right-of-way to the extent compatible with the purpose of the right-of-way, and shall dispose of all vegetation and other materials cut, uprooted or otherwise accumulated during any surface disturbance activities. - 7.
+The Grantee shall reclaim all surface lands disturbed related to the right-of-way, as outlined in a restoration and revegetation plan, which shall be approved by the Navajo Nation Environmental Protection Agency (NNEPA) prior to any surface disturbance.
+The Grantee shall comply with all provisions of such restoration and revegetation plan and shall notify the Director of the NNEPA immediately upon completion of the surface disturbance activities so that a site inspection can be made. - 8.
 The Grantee shall at all times during the term of the right-of-way and at the Grantee's sole cost and expense, maintain the land subject to the right-of-way and all improvements located thereon and make all necessary and reasonable repairs. - 9.
 The Grantee shall obtain prior written permission to cross existing rights-of-way, if any, from the appropriate parties. - 10.
 The Grantee shall be responsible for and promptly pay all damages when they are sustained. - 11.
-The Grantee shall indemnify and hold harmless the Navajo Nation and the Secretary of the Interior and their respective authorized agents, employees, landusers and occupants against any liability for loss of life, personal injury and property damages arising from the development, use or occupancy or use of right-of-way by the Grantee. - 12.
-The Grantee shall not assign, convey or transfer or sublet in any manner whatsoever, the right-ofway or any interest therein, or in or to any of the improvements on the land subject to the right-ofway, without the prior written consent of the Navajo Nation and the Secretary of the Interior.
+The Grantee shall indemnify and hold harmless the Navajo Nation and the Secretary and their respective authorized agents, employees, landusers and occupants, against any liability for loss of life, personal injury and property damages arising from the development, use or occupancy or use of right-of-way by the Grantee. - 12.
+The Grantee shall not assign, convey, transfer or sublet, in any manner whatsoever, the right-ofway or any interest therein, or in or to any of the improvements on the land subject to the right-ofway, without the prior written consent of the Navajo Nation and the Secretary.
 Any such attempted assignment, conveyance or transfer without such prior written consent shall be void and of no effect.
 The consent of the Navajo Nation may be granted, granted upon conditions or withheld in the sole discretion of the Navajo Nation. - 13.
 The Navajo Nation may terminate the right-of-way for violation of any of the terms and conditions stated herein.
 In addition, the right-of-way shall be terminable in whole or part by the Navajo Nation for any of the following causes: - a.
-Failure to comply with any terms and conditions of the grant or of applicable laws or regulations; - b.
+Failure to comply with any term or condition of the grant or of applicable laws or regulations; - b.
 A non-use of the right-of-way for the purpose for which it is granted for a consecutive two year period; and - c.
 The use of the land subject to the right-of-way for any purpose inconsistent with the purpose for which the right-of-way is granted. - 14.
 At the termination of this right-of-way, the Grantee shall peaceably and without legal process deliver up the possession of the premises, in good condition, usual wear and tear excepted.
-Upon the written request of the Navajo Nation, the Grantee shall provide the Navajo Nation, at the Grantee's sole cost and expense, with an environmental audit assessment of the premises at least sixty (60) days prior to delivery of the said premises.
+Upon the written request of the Navajo Nation, the Grantee shall provide the Navajo Nation, at the Grantee's sole cost and expense, with an environmental audit assessment of the premises at least sixty (60) days prior to delivery of said premises.